BMW i3: Charging

 BMW designed the i3 eDrive powertrain based on the premise that the battery would need to be recharged only once every two to three days.
 The charging frequency was derived from field trial results taken from the BMW ActiveE and MINI E vehicles in Asia, Europe and the U.S., whereby the typical commuting use between the pilot users' homes and workplaces was calculated.

 The i3 allows the owner to charge the battery from a conventional wall socket.
 In addition, the BMW i3 has multiple charging options.
 With the original 60Ah battery, AC fast charging can take less than 3 hours when charging from 0 to 80% while using the BMW i Wallbox Pure or any 3rd party charging equipment (EVSE) supporting 32A.
+Most European models supported three-phase AC charging up to 11 kW.
 The i3 also has a 50 kW DC fast charging option suitable for public DC charging stations, which can take less than 30 minutes to charge the 60Ah version from 0% to 80%.
 Later 94Ah and 120Ah models take proportionally longer.

 In the US, the i3 can also be charged from any public charging station with an SAE J1772 connector.
 In 2016, BMW and the PG&E utility in California expanded an experiment of delaying charge-up during peak demand and compensating i3 owners for the delay.

 BMW claims that the i3 is the first fully online all-electric vehicle, but the Tesla Model S has had full 3G Internet connectivity since 2012.